At least 35 killed in Gaza as Israel ramps up airstrikes in response to rocket attacks - KESQ

 There are reports that one person on a nearby street was injured in the building’s collapse.

-Hamas and Islamic Jihad promised to retaliate by firing rockets at Tel Aviv, and shortly before 9 p.m.
-(2 p.m.
-ET) sirens went off across the city and surrounding towns.
+Following the Israeli strike on the tower, a barrage of more than 200 rockets was then fired from Gaza into Israel.

+Earlier Hamas had warned if residential tower buildings in Gaza were targeted, they would not sit idle and would respond with rocket fire.

-The Izz ad-Din al-Qassam Brigades, the military wing of Hamas, later said the militant group had targeted Tel Aviv with 130 rockets on Tuesday night, a statement shared on Whatsapp read.
+The Izz ad-Din al-Qassam Brigades, the military wing of Hamas, says it responded with 210 rockets fired towards Beer Sheva and Tel Aviv.

-Seven people, including a 5-year-old child, were injured when a rocket struck a bus in Holon, south of Tel Aviv, according to Israeli media.
+Palestinian Ministry of Health spokesman in Gaza Ashraf, Al Qidra, said many Gaza residents are now in a state of panic due to the ongoing Israeli airstrikes.

+“The deliberate targeting of civilian houses and crowded residential neighborhoods puts more than half of the population of the Gaza Strip, including women and children, in a state of panic,” Al Qidra said in a post to Twitter on Wednesday.

 No signs of de-escalation